1. Shipping and returns

 • Do not charge the battery in a damp and wet place or anywhere exposed to strong sunlight and make sure there is no dirt or debris nearby when using the charger.

-• Never charge the battery with any charger other than the original one you have received.
+• Never charge the battery with other chargers than the original one you received.

 • Do not leave the charger plugged in when the battery is fully charged.

-• Stop charging the battery if you notice any damage, extreme heat, leakage, odour, smoke or discolouration.
+• Stop charging the battery if you notice any damage, extreme heat, leaks, odors, smoke, or discoloration.

-• The charger should be on a hard, flat surface in an open space because air circulation causes the charger to cool down.
+• The charger should be on a hard, flat surface in an open space because air circulation causes the charger to cool.
 Avoid covering the charger when it is plugged in or charging.
-The indicator lights should be facing upwards.
-Do not use with the charger upside down as this may impede cooling and shorten the charger's life.
+The indicator lights must face upward.
+Do not use with the charger inverted because it may impede cooling and shorten the life of the charger.

-• Avoid immersing the battery in any type of liquid.
+• Avoid submerging the battery in any type of liquid.

 • Avoid touching the terminals on the back of the battery and keep them clean of debris.